+The Kona is suitable for all types of motor.
 There are many different motor units available and it is vitally important that you choose one that is suitable for your needs, weight and skill level.
-Due to the high performance profile of the Kona 2, a unit with a less powerful motor and low movable hang points may be advisable.
+Due to the high performance profile of the Kona, a unit with a less powerful motor and low movable hang points may be advisable.
+Always seek assistance and advice from your instructor or experienced pilots before choosing equipment for yourself.